bup/bup/README.md

     On the plus side, they actually do have support now, but it's new, and not remotely as well tested as tar/rsync/whatever's.
-If you'd like to help test, please do; something like 'rsync -niaHAX src/ restore/' may be useful on that front.
+If you'd like to help test, please do (see t/compare-trees for one comparison method).

     In addition, at the moment, if any strip or graft-style options are specified to 'bup save', then no metadata will be written for